Real process memory and environ in Python

 >>>

-It must be noted that the resulting dict usually does not reflect changes made after the process started (e.g. os.environ['MYAPP'] = '1').
-Again, for whoever is interested in doing this in other languages, here's the interesting parts:
+Note that the resulting dict usually doesn't reflect changes made after the process started (e.g. os.environ['MYAPP'] = '1').
+Again, for anyone porting this to other languages, here are the interesting parts:

 Extended disk IO stats

-psutil.disk_io_counters() has been extended to report additional metrics on Linux and FreeBSD:
+psutil.disk_io_counters() now reports additional metrics on Linux and FreeBSD:

-• busy_time, which is the time spent doing actual I/Os (in milliseconds).
+• busy_time: the time spent doing actual I/Os (in milliseconds).

-• read_merged_count and write_merged_count (Linux only), which is number of merged reads and writes (see iostats doc).
+• read_merged_count and write_merged_count (Linux only): the number of merged reads and writes (see the iostats doc).

-With these new metrics it is possible to have a better representation of actual disk utilization, similarly to iostat command on Linux.
+These give a better picture of actual disk utilization (#756), similar to the iostat command on Linux.

 OS constants

-Given the increasing number of platform-specific metrics I added a new set of constants to quickly differentiate what platform you're on: psutil.LINUX, psutil.WINDOWS, etc. Main bug fixes:
+Given the growing number of platform-specific metrics, I added a set of constants to tell which platform you're on: psutil.LINUX, psutil.WINDOWS, etc.

 Porting code

-Being 4.0.0 a major version, I took the chance to (lightly) change / break some APIs.
+Since 4.0.0 is a major version, I took the chance to (lightly) change / break some APIs.

 • Process.memory_info() no longer returns just an (rss, vms) namedtuple.
-Instead it returns a namedtuple of variable length, changing depending on the platform (rss and vms are always present though, also on Windows).
-Basically it returns the same result of old memory_info_ex().
-This shouldn't break your existent code, unless you were doing rss, vms = p.memory_info().
+It returns a variable-length namedtuple that varies by platform (rss and vms are always present, even on Windows).
+Essentially the same result as the old Process.memory_info_ex().
+This shouldn't break your code unless you were doing rss, vms = p.memory_info().

-• At the same time process_memory_info_ex() is now deprecated.
-The method is still there as an alias for memory_info(), issuing a deprecation warning.
+• Process.memory_info_ex() is deprecated.
+It still works as an alias for Process.memory_info(), issuing a DeprecationWarning.

-• psutil.disk_io_counters() on NetBSD and OpenBSD no longer return write_count and read_count metrics because the kernel do not provide them (we were returning the busy time instead).
-I also don't expect this to be a big issue because NetBSD and OpenBSD support is very recent.
+• psutil.disk_io_counters() on NetBSD and OpenBSD no longer returns write_count and read_count because the kernel doesn't provide them (we were returning the busy time instead).
+Should be a small issue given NetBSD and OpenBSD support is very recent.

 Social